reloadedgames/python-client/README.md

 - Configure the environment (optional)
 - Update the package
 - Upload the files
-- Set the current package version
+- Set the current package tag

 Updating a package takes almost the same arguments as creating a package: